Strong Ramsey Games in Unbounded Time: Preliminaries

 For this section and the next one we consider the game $\mathcal{R}(K_\omega\sqcup K_\omega,G)$, where the graph $G$ is defined below.
 Denote the two disjoint copies of $K_\omega$ constituting the board by $K^1$ and $K^2$ and assume without loss of generality that \textbf{P1}'s first edge is taken in $K^1$.

-For technical reasons, we consider the version of the game in which \textbf{P1} stops playing after a finite number of moves, and the game continues until \textbf{P2} builds a $G$.
-In order to show that \textbf{P2} has a drawing strategy, it is enough to show that at the end \textbf{P1} does not have a $G$.
+For technical reasons, we consider the version of the game in which \textbf{P1} stops playing after a finite number of moves, and the game continues until \textbf{P2} builds a copy of $G$.
+In order to show that \textbf{P2} has a drawing strategy, it is enough to show that at the end \textbf{P1} does not have a copy of $G$.

 \begin{defn} { \OldComma{,} \catcode`\,=13 ,{ \ifmmode \OldComma\discretionary{}{}{} \else \OldComma \fi }

 Let $G=(V, E)$ be the graph with vertex set $V= \{ A_0, A_1, B_1, B_2, B_3, B_4 \}$ and edge set $E= \{A_0A_1, A_0B_i, A_1B_i \mid i=1, \hdots, 4 \}$ (see Figure~\ref{fig:G}).
 With a slight abuse of notation we shall refer to any isomorphic copy of $G$ as $G$.